lesovsky/pgcenter/README.md

 #### Known issues
 - mainly developed and tested under PostgreSQL 9.4 (but tested with others 9.x releases).
-- this is beta software, in some circumstances segfaults occurs.
+- this is beta software, in some circumstances may occurs segfaults.